 Now that your new dog has had a few days to settle in, you might start to see some destructive behaviours coming out.

-Many dogs that come from rescue or shelters will have behaviour problems stemming from fear and anxiety about their previous experiences.
+Many dogs that come from challenging home situations and shelters will have behaviour problems stemming from fear and anxiety about their previous experiences.

 It’s even possible that the reason they ended up in a rescue center was that their previous owner wasn’t well equipped enough to train them adequately.